 Golden Retriever & Poodle vs. “Average Dogs”

-Now that we know both the Golden Retriever and Poodle rank at the very top of the dogdom, how smart are they compared to others?
+Now that we know both the Golden Retriever and Poodle rank at the very top of the canine kingdom, how smart are they compared to others?
 Is it really that big of a difference?

 For reference, the average dog breed – that is, with “average” intelligence, will need 25 to 40 repetitions to learn a new command.
-Compared to the Goldendoodle’s parent breeds, they need 5 to 8 times more repetitions!
+Compared to the Goldendoodle’s parent breeds, average dogs need 5 to 8 times more repetitions!

 Furthermore, average dogs will obey a known command on the first try with just a 50% success rate.
 This means the Golden and Poodle are nearly twice as likely to get it right on the first attempt.